LIVE PHYSICS // checking…

 The threshold analyzer searches the boundary

-A brentq root-finder walks the speed and acceleration axes.
+A bisection search walks the speed and acceleration axes.
 Five to eight simulations later, you have a tight upper bound on each — the line between "survives" and "fails."
 Results are cached by config fingerprint, so duplicates cost nothing.

 6. 06